whois-api-llc/whois_database_download_support/README.md

 				 using the data obtained from
 				 WhoisXML API quarterly data feeds.

+whoismxlapi_percona_loaders:    bash scripts for loading binary MySQL
+				dumps of quarterly releases where available

 whoisxmlapi_whoisdownload_bash:  a bash script for downloading bulk
 				 data from daily and quarterly WHOIS
 				 data feeds.